shfischer/GA_MSE_PA/readme.md

 This repository contains the code for the publication:

 > Fischer, S. H., De Oliveira, J. A. A., Mumford, J. D., and Kell, L. T.
-> (in press).
-Using a genetic algorithm to optimise a data-limited catch
+> (2021).
+Using a genetic algorithm to optimize a data-limited catch
 > rule.
 ICES Journal of Marine Science.
 > <https://dx.doi.org/10.1093/icesjms/fsab018>.